antmicro/nextpnr-fpga-interchange-site-preprocessor/README.md

 If an option requires you to specify a list of tile type names, you can use `:all` as a replacement for listing all tiles in the architecture.
-To list select entries you can repeat the falg multiple times (eq. `--json CLEM --json CLEL`).
+To list select entries you can repeat the flag multiple times (eq. `--json CLEM --json CLEL`).
 Keep in mind that NISP won't create any prefix directories you specify on its own.

+### `preprocess` subcommand

+Gathers information for routability between BEL pins in a site.

+### `route-pair` subcommand

+For given pair of BEL pins, print all routes the site-router found as viable.
+This option is intended for debugging purposes.

 ### `test` script
 This script can be used to simplify compiling, running and debugging NISP.
-It's short, so the best way to understand what it does is just tot read it.
+It's short, so the best way to understand what it does is just to read it.

-## JSON output
+## JSON output (`preprocess` subcommand)

 The JSON output is created by serializing internal structures of NISP.
 Its structure might change over time.
 As such, I won't be documenting its structure in detail, instead I'm